ashvardanian/fork_union/README.md

 ### Memory Allocations

-C++ has rich functionality for concurrent applications, like `std::future`, `std::packaged_task`, `std::function`, `std::queue`, `std::conditional_variable`, and so on.
+C++ has rich functionality for concurrent applications, like `std::future`, `std::packaged_task`, `std::function`, `std::queue`, `std::condition_variable`, and so on.
-Most of those, I believe, aren't unusable in Big-Data applications, where you always operate in memory-constrained environments:
+Most of those, I believe, are unusable in Big-Data applications, where you always operate in memory-constrained environments:

 - The idea of raising a `std::bad_alloc` exception when there is no memory left and just hoping that someone up the call stack will catch it is not a great design idea for any Systems Engineering.
 - The threat of having to synchronize ~200 physical CPU cores across 2-8 sockets and potentially dozens of [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access) nodes around a shared global memory allocator practically means you can't have predictable performance.